coracle-social/zooid/README.md

-# Costasiella
+# Zooid

 This is a multi-tenant relay based on [Khatru](https://gitworkshop.dev/fiatjaf.com/nostrlib/tree/master/khatru) which implements a range of access controls.
 It's designed to be used with [Flotilla](https://flotilla.social) as a community relay (complete with NIP 29 support), but it can also be used outside of a community context.

 ## Architecture

-A single Costasiella instance can run any number of "virtual" relays.
+A single zooid instance can run any number of "virtual" relays.
 The `config` directory can contain any number of configuration files, each of which represents a single virtual relay.

 ## Configuration